CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M03-Gettingstarted.md

 ## Overview

 In this lab, you'll explore Azure AI Vision within the Azure AI Foundry portal to analyze images and extract meaningful information.
 By using built-in experiences, such as caption generation, image tagging, and object detection, you'll understand how to leverage AI to monitor and interpret images, like those from cameras in a "smart store."
-You'll be able to apply these tools to provide descriptions, tags, and insights into the content of images, supporting applications like customer assistance in retail environm
+You'll be able to apply these tools to provide descriptions, tags, and insights into the content of images, supporting applications like customer assistance in retail environment

-## Objective
+## Objectives

 By the end of this lab, you will be able to use Azure AI Vision to analyze images and extract information for real-world scenarios.
 Specifically, you will learn to: